Career

 Collective phenomena in spin-orbit coupled systems

-Spin-orbit coupling that breaks parity (Rashba and Dresselhaus type) results in peculiar quantum properties and new kind of chiral spin waves.
+Spin-orbit coupling that breaks parity (Rashba and Dresselhaus type) results in peculiar quantum properties and new kind of chiral-spin waves.
 Such a coupling typically manifests itself in 2D/quasi 2D systems and also forms the basis of the emerging field of spintronics/magnonics where the focus is to perform the typical “electronics” using the high efficiency and controllability of spin-based systems.
 We are interested in identifying and studying new kinds of spin-waves that 2D materials can host; and exploring their topological properties.
-Some systems we are interested in are hetero-structures/quantum wells, Graphene, transition metal dichalcogenides(TMD), and even cold-atom gases.
+Some systems we are interested in are hetero-structures/quantum wells, multi-layer Graphene and transition metal dichalcogenides(TMDC).
 We are also interested in knowing how these waves couple to spectroscopic probes.